 Barry Martyn, New Orleans

 “I’d like to thank Peter Butler for taking time to help promote Traditional jazz.
 It can be a thankless task at times and sometimes end up out of pocket.
-He has taken considerable chances in incorporating his own business web-site (Art&Verse) in doing so.
 He is hoping that bands would like to link his site with their own, which helps spread the word.
 He has been very helpful in producing the leaflet for next year’s Autumn Jazz Parade and is also helping to promote next year’s Seaside Shuffle in Ramsgate over July 6th – 8th 2012.”